Rain garden maintenance:

 Weed: Weed and prune as you would any garden.

 Do not plant edible food in a rain garden: Stormwater running into the garden may carry dirt and debris not suitable for edible plants.
 In addition, all urban soils should be tested for lead and other potential contaminants before being used for growing edibles.
-For more information, read the Lead in Soil Factsheet in English or Spanish.
+For more information, read Healthy Gardening in Urban Soils.